Shanku02/Bluetooth_Controlled_Robot/README.md

 Software Requirements:
 Arduino IDE: For programming the Arduino microcontroller.
 Bluetooth Terminal App: For controlling the robot from a mobile device.
 For example: "Arduino Bluetooth Control" for android and "LightBlue" for ios.

+Getting Started
+  1. Clone the Repository:
+  2. Hardware Setup: Follow the provided schematics to connect the Bluetooth module, motor driver, and other components to the Arduino.
+  3. Upload the Code: Open the Arduino IDE, load the provided .ino file, and upload it to your Arduino board.
+  4. Pair Bluetooth Device: Pair your Bluetooth-enabled device with the HC-05/HC-06 module.
+  5. Check the Bluetooth working code and when successful upload the main code.
+  6. Control the Robot: Use a Bluetooth terminal app to send movement commands to the robot.

+Commands
+Forward: Press F / ^
+Backward: Press B / ⌄
+Left: Press L / <
+Right: Press R / >
+Stop: Press S / □

+Customization:
+The Arduino code can be easily customized to add new features or modify existing ones.
+Feel free to experiment with different sensors, actuators, or control algorithms to enhance your robot.